 No. Only certain Kansas Lottery games that have a current promotion for a second-chance drawing may be entered into the drawing.
 Complete directions on how to enter a second-chance drawing can be found in the "Promotions" section of the Lottery website and also in PlayOn®, the Kansas Lottery Players Loyalty program.

 The PlayOn Players Loyalty program is FREE for players who are 18 and older.
-As a PlayOn member, you will earn points by submitting all your tickets, winning and non-winning, instant and draw!
-You can also win points by participating in fun activities.
-You can then use your points to enter drawings for a chance to win cash and prizes.
+As a PlayOn member, you will be able to check your tickets for winners using the PlayOn mobile app and earn points by submitting all your tickets, winning and non-winning, instant and draw!
+You can also earn points by participating in fun activities.
+You can then use your points to enter drawings for a chance to win cash and prizes or receive other rewards like coupons or tickets to events when they are available.
 By downloading the PlayOn app to your smartphone, you can scan tickets using the camera on your phone, automatically entering them into a second-chance drawing if they are eligible, and adding to your PlayOn points.

 PlayOn® is a registered trademark of Pollard Banknote Limited used under license